 Your doctor may suggest other medicines to help control your symptoms, including the following.

-- Anticholinergics, such as oxybutynin, tolterodine (Detrusitol XL®) and solifenacin (Vesicare®).
+- Antimuscarinics(anticholinergics), such as solifenacin, tolterodine and darifenacin.
 These can help improve symptoms such as a sudden urge to urinate, needing to urinate more often than usual, and leaking before you reach the toilet.
-Anticholinergics can have similar side effects to alpha-blockers.
-They can also cause other side effects, such as dry eyes, a dry mouth and constipation.

 - Mirabegron (Betmiga®).
 If anticholinergics aren’t working, or you can’t take anticholinergics, your doctor may recommend trying mirabegron tablets.
-Mirabegron is a new type of drug called a beta-3-adrenoceptor agonist.
+Mirabegron is a type of drug called a beta-3-adrenoceptor agonist.
 It can help if you need to urinate more often than usual or get sudden urges to urinate.
-Possible side effects include high blood pressure, urine infections and headaches.

 - Desmopressin.
 If you urinate a lot during the night, your doctor may recommend taking a desmopressin tablet before you go to bed.
 This causes the kidneys to produce less urine for six to eight hours.
 You will have regular blood tests to monitor your kidney function.
 Desmopressin isn’t usually an option if you’re over 65 or have heart failure.

 - Loop diuretic.
 This makes you urinate a lot before you go to bed, making it less likely that you’ll need to get up during the night.
 You take it as a capsule in the late afternoon.

 Some men find that taking more than one type of medicine works better than taking a single medicine on its own.
 This is known as combination treatment.
 You might be given separate tablets, or you might be given a single tablet containing both medicines to take each day.